Joe-Neville/tss-acn-lab/README.md

     ![segment](/images/task6-1.png)

-3. Now you need to enter the VLAN Name and VLAN ID, note that this is the tenet(customer) side VLAN.
+3. Now you need to enter the VLAN Name and VLAN ID, note that this is the customer side VLAN.
 By creating a segment you are mapping the customer-side VLAN to a fabric-side VXLAN Virtual network (a VNI).
 The enter a name of your choosing, the VLAN ID doesn't really matter but 10 is a good one!
+AKA Use 10, thanks.
 4. The next line is the default gateway configuration.
 This is the configuration of the L3 VLAN interface that sits on the Edge device.

 > **EVPN utilises an anycast default gateway model, so the same virtual MAC and IP address can be configured on all Edge devices.
 This enables VM migration, their MAC & ARP tables entries for the default gateway are valid if they move between gateways, no need to ARP again!**